Identifying Shared State & Concurrency Conflicts #

 Can I run Cypress and Playwright tests in parallel on the same CI runner?
 Yes, but you must isolate their respective browser instances, port allocations, and artifact directories.
 Use containerized runners or separate VMs per framework to prevent resource contention and port conflicts.

 What is the recommended retry strategy for parallel test suites?
-Limit retries to 1-2 attempts with exponential backoff.
+Limit retries to 1–2 attempts.
 Excessive retries mask underlying race conditions.
 Combine retries with automatic flaky test quarantine and root-cause analysis dashboards.